 We screened Canadian stocks focusing on the following criteria:

-For informational purposes, we have also included the one-month price return, one-year price return, five-year median price-to-earnings ratio, one-year earnings per share growth, annualized two-year EPS growth, and dividend yield.
+For informational purposes, we have also included price-to-earnings, three-year annualized growth in earnings per share, dividend yield and one-year price return.
 Please note that some ratios may be shown as of end of previous quarter.

 MORE ABOUT INOVESTOR

 Inovestor for Advisors is a fundamental-analysis research platform specializing in the economic value-added (EVA) approach.
-With Inovestor, advisers can quickly identify attractive investment opportunities, outsource their stock picking by using model portfolios and easily communicate investment decisions with clients through client-friendly reports.
-In addition, Inovestor allows users to create personalized filters, build custom portfolios and carry out in-depth analysis on more than 13,000 companies (Canadian and U.S. stocks and American depositary receipts).
-For more details about these stocks, subscribe to the Inovestor for Advisors platform for free: inovestor.com/en-CA/store/
+With Inovestor, advisers can quickly identify attractive investment opportunities, outsource their stock picking by using model portfolios, and easily communicate investment decisions with clients through client-friendly reports.

 Investors are advised to do further research before investing in any of the companies listed in the accompanying table.